strategic-dcs/map/README.md

 Requirements:
 - Docker

-In development the app runs on a docker-composer that will create a few containers:
+In development the app runs on a docker-compose that will create a few containers:

  - Backend (Python)
  - Frontend (ReactJS/Node)
- - Database (MySQL)
+ - Database (PostgreSQL)

 To setup your dev environment, open your terminal on the root of this project.

 Copy the `.env.example` to `.env` and fill it with the required fields.
 Then run: